interealm-games/common/README.md

 ### Dependencies

-The interealmGames.common.Uuid class relies on the [haxe-crypto](https://github.com/soywiz/haxe-crypto) library which can be installed with
+The interealmGames.common.uuid.Uuid class relies on the [haxe-crypto](https://github.com/soywiz/haxe-crypto) library which can be installed with

 ```
 haxelib install haxe-crypto